 - Read about the Vietnam War in books like Vietnam – A History by Stanley Karnow or They Marched into Sunlight: War and Peace, Vietnam and America, October 1967 by David Maraniss or The Quiet American by Graham Green and Robert Stone.

 Send them a shout out using #VietnamWarVeteransDay on social media.

 U.S. Sens.
 Pat Toomey, R-Pa., and Joe Donnelly, D-Ind., introduced legislation in 2017 to honor Vietnam Veterans with a day on the anniversary of the withdrawal of military units from South Vietnam.
 President Donald Trump signed the Vietnam War Veterans Day Act on March 28, 2017, calling for U.S. flags to be flown on March 29 for those who served.

 NATIONAL LEMON CHIFFON CAKE DAY

-For a nice refreshing spring dessert, chiffon cake is a very light cake made with vegetable oil, eggs, sugar, flour, baking powder and flavorings.
-A fluffy texture is made by beating egg whites until stiff and folding them into the cake batter before baking.
+For a nice refreshing spring dessert, chiffon cake is a very light cake made with vegetable oil, eggs, sugar, flour, baking powder, and flavorings.
+The fluffy texture is made by beating egg whites until stiff and folding them into the cake batter before baking.
 Chiffon cakes tend to be lower in saturated fat than butter cakes, potentially making them healthier than their butter-heavy counterparts.

 The recipe for the chiffon cake was a closely guarded secret for years.
-In the 1920s angel food cake was quite popular, but Henry Baker thought he could make a lighter, richer cake.
-The insurance salesman turned caterer tinkered with ingredients until in 1927 he came upon the perfect combination of ingredients and methods to produce the airy richness he was looking for.
+In the 1920s, angel food cake was quite popular, but Henry Baker thought he could make a lighter, richer cake.
+The insurance salesman-turned-caterer tinkered with ingredients until in 1927 when he came upon the perfect combination of ingredients and methods to produce the airy richness he was looking for.